Changissnz/nu_merchant_principal/README.md

 of easiness in executing the move.
 The pair-value of each cost is:
 (cost of effort in decision, consequences of pursuing decision).
-Agent A may not be able to afford to work for move 5.
+Agent A may not be able to afford to work for move 5; 1 x 2.

 | ~~ | Execute Move 5 | Work For Move 10 |
 | --- | -------------- | -------- |